-Over the past ten years, Scotrenewables Tidal Power Limited has built up a highly motivated and dedicated team, to progress the design and testing of the tidal turbine.
-Led by Barry Johnston, who is the founder and company director, and Mark Hamilton as MD, the company has expanded from a two man team to over 18 staff members including design engineers, hydrodynamicists, offshore operations, electrical engineers, environmental and consents, health & safety and business development.
+Over the past 15 years, Scotrenewables Tidal Power Limited has built up a highly motivated, experienced and dedicated team to tackle the engineering and commercial challenges of tidal energy.
+Initially led by Barry Johnston, founder and company director, the company has expanded from a two man team to approximately 25 staff spread between Orkney and Edinburgh offices.
+The teams capabilities cover core functions of: design engineering (mechanical, structural, electrical, control and systems), hydrodynamics, offshore operations, manufacturing and assembly, environmental and consenting, health & safety and business development.

-Jonathan graduated from Strathclyde University with MEng Mechanical Engineering and joined the company in 2007 as a design engineer, progressing to principal structural and mechanical engineer before taking up the CTO role in June 2013.
-He is now responsible for the technical development of the tidal turbine project, including planning, engineering integration, and management of the technical team.
-Jonathan has extensive experience and proficiency in Computer Aided Design (CAD), Finite Element Analysis (FEA), Computational Fluid Dynamics (CFD), and other numerical modelling tools as well as developing SRTP's dynamic rotor analysis package, jFAST.
+Jonathan graduated from Strathclyde University with MEng Mechanical Engineering and joined the company in 2007 as a design engineer, progressing to Engineering Manager in June 2013.
+He is now responsible for the technical development of the tidal turbine project, including planning, engineering integration and management of the technical team.
+He is a graduate of Strathclyde University with a degress in Mechanial Engineering.

-Trevor has responsibility for the design of all electrical and control systems on the SRTT since joining the company in 2007.
-His role involves specification of electrical and control hardware and software, contractor and personnel management, commissioning of all onboard electrical systems, and has responsibility for all electrical works during testing operations.
-Trevor has previous experience working in the marine sector in DP vessel electrical design and construction.
+Trevor joined the company in 2007 with previous experience in DP vessel electrical design and construction.
+His role involves specification of electrical hardware and software, contractor and personnel management, commissioning of all onboard electrical systems, and has responsibility for all electrical works during testing operations.

 Calum Miller - Hydrodynamics & Moorings Manager